Belief overview

 Neutral

-What it is: This belief affirms that Jesus exercises a unique mediation between God and humanity, yet in a relationship subordinate to the Father.
+What it is: The belief affirms that Jesus exercises a singular mediation between God and humanity, but in a relation subordinate to the Father.

-How the tradition understands it: Christ's mediating role may include teaching, example, atonement, resurrection, and exaltation granted by God.
-In the Unitarian reading, this does not make him the same God as the Father in personal identity and essence.
+How the tradition understands it: The mediatorial role of Christ can include teaching, example, atonement, resurrection, and exaltation granted by God.
+This does not make him, in the unitarian reading, the same God in personal identity and essence.

-Historical context: This position allowed many Unitarians to retain deep reverence for Christ without accepting Nicene Christology.
+Historical context: This position allowed many unitarians to maintain high reverence for Christ without accepting Nicene Christology.

-Common objections: Critics hold that this reading does not adequately explain high-Christology texts in the New Testament.
+Common objections: Critics understand that this reading does not adequately explain high-Christology texts in the New Testament.

-Internal variations: Some speak of mere exalted humanity, while others admit a kind of subordinate preexistence.
+Internal variations: Some speak of a mere exalted humanity; others admit some kind of subordinate pre-existence.

 Supportive